ThaisRobba/invrse/_posts/2014-10-24-brackets-snippets.md

 ###1st Option

-<a href="https://github.com/jrowny/brackets-snippets" target="_blank">Jrowny</a> made a nice snippets completion system for Brackets - it is not very conventional but allows nice things, like inputting
+<a href="https://github.com/jrowny/brackets-snippets" target="_blank">Jrowny</a> made a nice snippets completion system for Brackets - it is not very conventional but allows for a few cool things, like an inline completion that matches Brackets' quick edit visuals.

 ![Brackets Snippets]({{site.baseurl}}/assets/brackets/brackets_snippets.gif)